LouisePrd/Movikipedia/README.md

-# Study Case - Internship Fullstack Developer
+# Movikipedia Study Case - React

 The goal of this project is to create a simple movie browsing app in React.